nobody-famous/alive-lsp/README-dev.md

   using an external editor such as `vim`.
 * Execute the **Developer: Reload Window** command in VSCode.
 This will enable VSCode to work again but will not remove the actual error.
+Removing `alive.lsp.install.path` just allows Alive to go back to using the latest releaase of the LSP server downloaded from the release server.

 ## Submitting Pull Requests